Afshin Ghotbi: United States

+LA Galaxy

+Afshin Ghotbi served as an assistant coach under Steve Sampson at LA Galaxy, contributing to the club’s historic MLS double in 2005.
+This achievement marked the only occasion in the club’s history, and one of only two instances in Major League Soccer history, where a team won both the MLS Cup and the Supporters’ Shield in the same season.

 South Korea

-He worked for Korea Republic national football team under Dutchman Guus Hiddink from December 2000 till July 2002 as a football analyst.
+Ghotbi worked for Korea Republic national team under Dutchman Guus Hiddink from December 2000 until July 2002 as a football analyst.
 He continued his journey in Korea by taking the role of an assistant coach of Samsung Bluewings from 2002 to 2004.
 He returned to Korean National Team, as an assistant coach under Dick Advocaat from October 2005 until July 2006.
-He continued as an assistant coach for Korea under Dutch head coach Pim Verbeek, who he knew back in 2000 as part of South Korea's 2002 World Cup perpetration, from July 2006 till July 2007.
+He continued as an assistant coach for Korea under Dutch head coach Pim Verbeek, who he knew back in 2000 as part of South Korea's 2002 World Cup preparation, from July 2006 until July 2007.